Assistant Monitor Job Profile

-This page is the complete description and details for the summer camp assistant monitor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp assistant monitor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title: Assistant Monitor

 Reports to: Camp Monitor partner and Activity Coordinator and TEFL Coordinator.

 Responsible for: around 12 campers, most of the time with the Camp Monitor but at times individually responsible.

 As a summer camp assistant monitor you are, just like a monitor is, a role model, friend, instructor and hero to campers aged from 6-18 years (depending on what camp you work at).
 The main role of an assistant monitor is to assist the main monitor.
 They must be a surrogate parent for a group of approximately 12 campers and be responsible for supervising your campers, and ensuring their well being and safety whilst they are enjoying the fun and rewarding experience Summer Camp is.
 As an assistant monitor you will be with your campers most of the day running and supervising various parts of the day including meal times, afternoon sports activities, crafts and projects, evening entertainment activities, and waking up/putting to bed (assistant monitors sleep in the same room as the kids).

 The difference between this position and a monitor position is that it is NOT a salaried position (TECS will give a contribution to the cost of applicant’s flights – see “written particulars” at the end of this job profile).
 This position is designed for applicants who are under 19 (min. age 16) at the start of the summer camp and offers them the opportunity to gain work experience on a camp and working with children, and gain a reference from a reputed summer camp organisation, proving their suitability to work with children in future work.